ada06052005/OIBSIP_Domain_Taskno.one/README.md

 # OBISIP

+# objectives
+Gain hands-on experience in data cleaning and exploratory data analysis.

+Develop skills in interpreting descriptive statistics and time series analysis.

+Learn to use data visualization for effective communication of insights.
+# Tools used
+This analysis used several Python libraries for data manipulation and visualization:

+Pandas: Used for data loading, cleaning, and manipulation, such as converting the 'Date' column to datetime objects, grouping data (e.g., groupby), and performing descriptive statistics (describe, value_counts).

+Matplotlib.pyplot: Used for creating the time-series plot of daily sales.

+Seaborn: A high-level data visualization library based on Matplotlib, used for creating the bar chart, histogram, and heatmap.

-Project Summary: Exploratory Data Analysis on Retail Sales Data This project involved performing Exploratory Data Analysis (EDA) on a retail sales dataset to uncover trends, customer behaviors, and product performance.
+# Project Summary: Exploratory Data Analysis on Retail Sales Data
+This project involved performing Exploratory Data Analysis (EDA) on a retail sales dataset to uncover trends, customer behaviors, and product performance.
 The analysis was conducted in several key steps:

 1. Data Loading and Cleaning